w3f/polkadot-wiki-old/docs/polkadot/learn/staking.md

 ## Slashing

 Slashing will be applied if a validator has been reported to be offline for a number of times.
-Essentially, there are two parameters will be taken into decision whether the slashing will be happened or not, these are `Offline Slash Grace` & `Unstake Threshold`.
+Essentially, there are two parameters that will be taken into decision whether the slashing will happen or not, these are `Offline Slash Grace` & `Unstake Threshold`.
 `Offline Slash Grace` is configured by the network, and the current testnet configuration is set to `4`, whereas `Unstake Threshold` is decided by the validator.
 However,the maximum number of `Unstake threshold` is NOT allowed to be set greater than 10 in the current setting.

 In short, validators will be slashed if they have been reported offline more than `Offline Slash Grace + Unstake Threshold` times.